In This Article

-From setting a modern vibe to being low-maintenance by nature, Kalinga stone is a top contender for countertop options available in the market now.
-It’s also available in a wide variety of colours as well.
-Ranging from hues of grey, white, and brown among several others, there’s a type for kind of kitchen.
-Moreover, you can find out What Kitchen Countertop Matches Your Personality? to make an informed decision.
+From setting a modern vibe to being low-maintenance by nature, this engineered stone is a top contender for countertop options available in the market now.
+It’s also available in a wide variety of colours.
+Ranging from hues of grey, white, and brown among several others, you can find Kalinga stone colours based on your tastes and preferences.

-Here’s all you need to know before you finalise the material for your kitchen countertop.
+Here’s all you need to know about this material before you finalise this material for your kitchen countertop.

-Kalinga stone an engineered stone of veined marble and quartz that comes in over 150 designs and shades to suit your interiors.
-However, it also offers the steadfastness and durability of quartz, making it an ideal addition to a bustling kitchen.
+Kalinga stone is an engineered stone of veined marble and quartz that comes in over 150 designs and shades to suit your interiors.
+Moreover, Kalinga stone quartz also offers the steadfastness and durability of quartz, making it an ideal addition to a bustling kitchen.
 This countertop option is fast becoming interior designers’ and architects’ preferred engineered stone.

-Its marble range, as suggested by the name, is evocative of Italian marble but much higher in durability and usability.
+The Kalinga marble range, as suggested by the name, is evocative of Italian marble but much higher in durability and usability.
 It imitates the natural striations of marble.
-But the engineered quality of the stone makes it that much easier to cherry-pick the right consistency, thickness and colour for your kitchen interiors.
+But the engineered quality of stone makes it that much easier to cherry-pick the right consistency, thickness and colour for your kitchen interiors.

 If you’ve ever cringed when you set a pot down too hard on the kitchen countertop, consider installing Kalinga stone marble.
+Before knowing Kalinga marble price and other details, you should understand its benefits.
 It’s much tougher than regular marble – the natural aggregates, resins and binders make for a stone that is virtually resistant to damage.